KripaPopli/SuperstorePowerBIAnalysis/README.md

 - The dataset(the .xlsx file) was imported from Kaggle.

 ## Workflow and components:
-- The Excel file downloaded from Kaggle
+- The Excel file downloaded from Kaggle and imported into Power BI.
 - Necessary visualizations were added to the report, such as category and product popularity, regional engagement, and yearly profits along with respective insights.
 - Slicers of the important domains to view and analyse data of individual entries.